plewis/plewis.github.io/phylogenetics/searching.md

 > :thinking: How many separate tree topologies did PAUP* examine?
 What is the parsimony treelength of the best tree?
 The worst tree?
 How many steps separate the best tree from the next best? (consult the bar chart to determine the answer)

+{% comment %}
+How many separate tree topologies did PAUP* examine?
+15

+What is the parsimony treelength of the best tree?
+1110

+The worst tree?
+1247

+How many steps separate the best tree from the next best?
+13 = 1123 - 1110
+{% endcomment %}

 ## Determine NNI rearrangements

 Because we performed an exhaustive enumeration, we now know which tree is the globally most parsimonious tree.
 We are thus guaranteed to never find a better tree were we to start an heuristic search with this tree.